Listen to this devotional

 Surrender your anxiety!
 Be silent and stop your striving and you will see that I am God.
 I am the God above all the nations, and I will be exalted throughout the whole earth.Psalm 46:10 TPT

-This translation of Psalm 46:10 helps me tremendously because it ties together anxiety and striving.
+Psalm 46:10 helps me tremendously with emotional accessibility; it ties together for me my struggle to get a handle on my anxiety and striving.
 Striving means devoting serious effort and energy to something.
 Striving for something other than God to make us happy or fulfilled will create a lot of anxiety.

 Some of the common subjects of my striving are: